 For children ages 0 – 6 and their caregivers.

-Homies In Harmony intergenerational classes are designed to grow our natural desire to stand up and love each other across any real and perceived barriers and to tap into the musician inside of all of us.
-Auntie Jayanthi will aid families in fostering socially conscious singers by drawing on artists such as Ella Jenkins and Bob Marley.
-American folk songs, especially those from African American culture, will be shared during the classes and used to introduce and explore musical concepts.
-Families will sing about our peaceful instincts, self-esteem, empathy, history, responsibility, and honesty.
-Classes will end with time for exploring various musical instruments.
+Homies in Harmony offers weekly classes which grow our natural desire to stand up and love each other across barriers and tap into the musician inside all of us.
+With a focus on little ones ages 0-6 these weekly classes give space to explore various musical instruments.
+Auntie Jayanthi will nurture young learners by drawing on social aware artists like Ella Jenkins and Bob Marley, among others.
+American folk songs, especially those from the African-American cultural experience will be used to help introduce and explore musical concepts.

 1-2 children / 1-2 adults – $160